 I. PARKING - PURPOSE, SCOPE & DEFINITIONS

 (1) The purpose of this regulation and the following parking requirements is to set standards for the parking of all vehicles at the University of North Florida and is applicable to all persons who park a vehicle on University property including its garages, lots, designated spaces, roads, grounds or other portions of the campus.
-Every vehicle parked in a space on University property must maintain a valid permit.
+Every vehicle on University property must maintain a valid permit.
 All Duval County traffic and parking ordinances which are not in conflict or inconsistent with University regulations shall extend and be applicable to the University campus.
-University parking regulations are available from the Department of Parking and Transportation Services (Bldg.
-52) and are also published online at URL http://www.unf.edu/parking
+University parking regulations are available from the Department of Parking and Transportation Services (PATS) located in Bldg.
+52 and are also published online at URL http://www.unf.edu/parking

-(3) A Non-Moving University Parking/Traffic Infraction Citation is a minor infraction of University regulations and any person who received such a citation has a right to appeal the citation through the University's internal parking appeals process.
-The internal parking appeals procedure is the exclusive process to contest a citation and the outcome of any appeal through this process will be the final decision of the University regarding the subject citation.
+(3) A Non-Moving University Parking/Traffic Infraction Citation is a minor infraction of University regulations and any person who receives such a citation has a right to appeal the citation through the University's internal parking appeals process.
+This is the exclusive process to contest a citation and the outcome of any appeal through this process will be the final decision of the University.

 (4) The University does not assume any responsibility for damage to vehicles or their contents while they are parked on University property.
 Any vehicle parked on campus is parked at the risk of the owner.